Developing estimators

 A classifier fit can accept y with integers or string values, with the following conversion:

-self.classes_, y = np.unique(y, return_inverse=True)
+self.classes_, y = np.unique(y, return_inverse=True) -

 A classifier predict method must return arrays containing class labels from

-def predict(self, X): D = self.decision_function(X) return self.classes_[np.argmax(D, axis=1)]
+classes_def predict(self, X): D = self.decision_function(X) return self.classes_[np.argmax(D, axis=1)] -

 In linear models, coefficient are stored in

-and intercept inintercept_
+coef_and intercept inintercept_ -

 The

-module contains useful functions for working with multiclass and multilabel problems. -
+sklearn.utils.multiclassmodule contains useful functions for working with multiclass and multilabel problems. -

 Also, check tags (opens in a new tab) to define your estimator capabilities